aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/advanced-export-techniques/exporting-cad-drawings-to-svg/_index.md

 ### Q3: Are temporary licenses available for testing purposes?

-A3: Yes, you can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/) for evaluation.
+A3: Yes, you can obtain a temporary license [temporary license request page](https://purchase.aspose.com/temporary-license/) for evaluation.

 ### Q4: Where can I find detailed documentation for Aspose.CAD?

-A4: The documentation is available [here](https://reference.aspose.com/cad/net/).
+A4: The documentation is available [Aspose.CAD .NET API reference documentation](https://reference.aspose.com/cad/net/).

 ### Q5: How can I get support or ask questions related to Aspose.CAD?

-A5: Visit the community forum [here](https://forum.aspose.com/c/cad/19) for support and discussions.
+A5: Visit the community forum [Aspose.CAD community forum](https://forum.aspose.com/c/cad/19) for support and discussions.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I use this code with .NET Core or .NET 6?**
 A: Absolutely.
 Aspose.CAD for .NET is compatible with .NET Framework, .NET Core, and .NET 5/6+.